- Pets and Animals»

 Flea & Ticks Got Fido Down?

-As with all pet owners, we do what is necessary to create the best possible environment for our pets, they are family after all.
-We vaccinate, get check-ups, do flea & tick prevention, heart worm prevention, the list goes on and on.
+For most pet owners, we do what is necessary to create the best possible environment for our pets; they are family after all.
+We vaccinate, get check-ups, bathe regularly, use flea & tick prevention, heart worm prevention, and most important keep a clean environment for our pets.

 Spring and summer seem to bring about fleas and bugs etc; however, In the fall statistics will show you that fleas are at their worse.
 Fleas wage war on our pets and our homes.
 They feed and then they breed.